Weaam20/Unscramble_Computer_Science_Problems_Udacity/README.md

 ### The tasks :

-- **Task 0 :**  What is the first record of texts and what is the last record of calls?
+- **Task 0 :**  What is the first record of texts? what is the last record of calls?
-- **Task 1 :**  Which telephone number spent the longest time on the phone during the period?
+- **Task 1 :**  What is the number of the longest call that received during Septemper?
 - **Task 2 :**  Which telephone number spent the longest time on the phone during the period?
 Don't forget that time spent answering a call is also time spent on the phone.
 - **Task 3 :**